Search the Ulster Covenant

 This database of names was created by transcribing nearly half a million original signatures.
 This massive task was complicated by the fact that the handwriting varies in quality, with many of the signatures bordering on illegibility: some were signed by the aged and infirm; in other cases members of the same family seem to have spelt their surnames in different ways.

-Townland names are similarly affected and consistency is absent; in most cases the names are spelt as they were pronounced locally, rather than in conformity with the official standardised spelling.
+Townland names are affected in the same way and consistency is absent; in most cases the names are spelt as they were pronounced locally, rather than in conformity with the official standardised spelling.
 A degree of subjectivity has, therefore, been used in interpreting names and addresses, and the result is far from perfect.

 Viewing and printing images